 - When the thesis title is approved, the Principal Supervisor may start forming the Board of Examiners for the student by filling out the form “Principal Supervisor’s Declaration and Appointment of Board of Examiners”.
 The form should be duly endorsed by the Head of Department and Faculty/School Dean before submission to the Graduate School.
 The Graduate School will send out invitation letters to the External Examiners upon receipt of the recommendation.

 - MPhil students are required to submit four copies of the thesis to the Graduate School for the four examiners (including the Principal Supervisor).
 PhD students are required to submit six copies for the five examiners and the Principal Supervisor.
 In either case, if a Proxy is involved, the student must submit one more copy for the Proxy.

-- For the purpose of the anti-plagiarism scanning, a course room “GS8008 RPG Course” has been set up in the BU Moodle for all RPG students.
+- For the purpose of the anti-plagiarism scanning, a course room “GS8008” has been set up in the BU Moodle for all RPG students.

 - Upon receipt of the above, GS will arrange to send out the unbound theses to members of the Board of Examiners.

 A candidate for the degree of Master/Doctor of Philosophy will be examined in terms of his/her thesis submitted, by an oral examination, and in some instances, by means of a written examination.
 The Graduate School will appoint a Board of Examiners to conduct these examinations normally within three months from the submission of the thesis.